 \section{Introduction}

-In this work, we are interested in the following McKean-Vlasov Stochastic Differential Equation (SDE) driven by $Z= (Z_t)_t$ a rotationally invariant $\alpha$-stable process on $\R^d$ with $\alpha \in (1,2)$
+In this work, we are interested in the following McKean-Vlasov Stochastic Differential Equation (SDE) driven by $Z= (Z_t)_t$ a rotationally invariant $\alpha$-stable process on $\R^d$, with $\alpha \in (1,2)$,

-where $T>0$ is fixed, $[\xi]$ denotes the distribution of the random variable $\xi$ which is independent of $Z$, $\PPP$ is the space of probability measures on $\R^d$ and with drift coefficient $b : [0,T]\times \R^d \times \PPP \to \R^d$.
+where $T>0$ is fixed, $[\xi]$ denotes the distribution of the random variable $\xi$ which is independent of $Z$, $\PPP$ is the space of probability measures on $\R^d$ and where $b : [0,T]\times \R^d \times \PPP \to \R^d$ is the drift coefficient.
 This kind of SDEs are also called nonlinear SDEs since the associated Fokker-Planck equation solved by the flow of marginal distributions $(\mu_t)_t$ is nonlinear.
 We also focus on the associated mean-field interacting particle system defined, for all $N \geq 1$, by where $(Z^i,\xi^i)_{ i \geq 1}$ are i.i.d.\ copies of $(Z,\xi)$.
-The connection between \eqref{McKVSDE_intro} and \eqref{edsparticles_intro} is that the McKean-Vlasov SDE \eqref{McKVSDE_intro} describes the dynamics of one particle of the interacting particle system \eqref{edsparticles_intro} when the number of particles $N$ tends to infinity.
-This property is called the mean-field limit.
+The connection between \eqref{McKVSDE_intro} and \eqref{edsparticles_intro} is that the McKean-Vlasov SDE \eqref{McKVSDE_intro} describes the dynamics of one particle of the system \eqref{edsparticles_intro}, when the number of particles $N$ tends to infinity.
 A stronger property that is also expected to hold true in general is the so-called propagation of chaos.
-It states that for all $k \geq 1$, the dynamics of $k$ particles, let say $(X^{1,N}, \dots, X^{k,N})$, is described when $N$ tends to infinity by $k$ independent copies of the limiting McKean-Vlasov SDE \eqref{McKVSDE_intro}.
-This was originally studied by McKean \cite{McKeanPropchaos67} and then investigated by Sznitman \cite{SznitmanTopicspropagationchaos1991} when $Z$ is a Brownian motion.
-These mean-field systems have many applications for example in physics (kinetic theory), in biology to study the motion of a cell population for example, in neuroscience to model the interactions between neurons, in social sciences to describe self-organization behaviors and also in the Mean-field games theory.\\
+It states that for all $k \geq 1$, the dynamics of $k$ particles is described, when $N$ tends to infinity, by $k$ independent copies of \eqref{McKVSDE_intro}.
+This was originally studied by McKean \cite{McKeanPropchaos67} and then investigated by Sznitman \cite{SznitmanTopicspropagationchaos1991}, when $Z$ is a Brownian motion.
+These mean-field systems have many applications for example in physics (kinetic theory), in biology to study the motion of a cell population for example, in neuroscience to model the interactions between neurons, in social sciences to describe self-organization behaviors and also in the Mean-Field Games theory.\\